-- a) shall consider policy proposals, - b) may from time to time publish such statements of policy as are, in its opinion, in accordance with the Party's Principles and Objects and the decisions of the Party Conference, - c) shall supervise, in consultation with the Parliamentary Party, the preparation, revision and publication of the Party Programme, and - d) shall be responsible for the establishment and control of Party periodicals. - 2.
-The Central Council shall, in consultation with the Parliamentary Party and in accordance with Party policies, approve and publish every election manifesto. - 3.
-The Central Council shall meet no later than 10 days after polling day in a general election which results in no party, or no group of parties which contested the election under a pre-election agreement, having an overall majority in the Dáil.
+- a) shall consider policy proposals, - b) may from time to time publish such statements of policy as are, in its opinion, in accordance with the Party's Principles and Objects and the decisions of the Party Conference, - c) shall supervise, in consultation with the Parliamentary Party, the preparation, revision and publication of the Party Programme, and - d) shall be responsible for the establishment and control of Party periodicals.

+2. The Central Council shall, in consultation with the Parliamentary Party and in accordance with Party policies, approve and publish every election manifesto.

+3. The Central Council shall meet no later than 10 days after polling day in a general election which results in no party, or no group of parties which contested the election under a pre-election agreement, having an overall majority in the Dáil.
 The Central Council shall receive a report from the Party Leader on the political strategy proposed to be followed in negotiations on the formation of a government.
-The Central Council may accept or reject the report from the Party Leader but may not amend it, other than with the agreement of the Party Leader. - 4.
-Membership of the Central Council consists of - - a) a representative elected by each Constituency Council, - b) the members of the Executive Board, - c) the chairs of the Policy Research Unit, the Campaigns Unit, the International Affairs Unit and the Trade Union Liaison Unit, if not otherwise members of the Council, and - d) one person who is a member of the Party staff (including staff directly employed by members of the Parliamentary Party in their capacity as such) and is a member of the Party, elected by the Party staff in accordance with rules made by the Executive Board after consultation with staff trade unions.
+The Central Council may accept or reject the report from the Party Leader but may not amend it, other than with the agreement of the Party Leader.

+4. Membership of the Central Council consists of -

+- a) a representative elected by each Constituency Council, - b) the members of the Executive Board, - c) the chair of the Policy Research Unit, if not otherwise a member of the Council, and - d) one person who is a member of the Party staff (including staff directly employed by members of the Parliamentary Party in their capacity as such) and is a member of the Party, elected by the Party staff in accordance with rules made by the Executive Board after consultation with staff trade unions.

-The ordinary members of the Policy Research Unit, the Campaigns Unit, the International Affairs Unit and the Trade Union Liaison Unit, if not otherwise members of the Council, are non-voting members of the Council.
+The ordinary members of the Policy Research Unit, if not otherwise members of the Council, are non-voting members of the Council.

-- 5. The Central Council shall meet as often as it decides but not less frequently than once in every quarter (excluding the quarter in which an Annual Conference is to be held), at such time and place as the it decides: Provided that, on receipt of a written request for a meeting, for a stated purpose, signed by not less than one-quarter of the members of the Central Council, the General Secretary shall summon a meeting, to take place within 2 weeks of the receipt of that request. - 6.
-The Party Chairperson or, in his or her absence, the Vice Chairperson, presides over meetings of the Central Council.
-In the absence of both Party Chairperson and Vice-Chairperson, the members present shall appoint a person to preside over the meeting. - 7.
-The Central Council may make its own rules, which shall not contain anything inconsistent with this Constitution.
-The Council may permit persons who are not members to attend and speak, either at a specified meeting or at its meetings generally, subject to such conditions as the Council thinks fit. - 8.
-The Central Council shall report to every Party Conference on its activities and on the activities of the Policy Research Unit, the Campaigns Unit and the International Affairs Unit and of the Central Council committees.
+5. The Central Council shall meet as often as it decides but not less frequently than once in every quarter (excluding the quarter in which an Annual Conference is to be held), at such time and place as the it decides: Provided that, on receipt of a written request for a meeting, for a stated purpose, signed by not less than one-quarter of the members of the Central Council, the General Secretary shall summon a meeting, to take place within 2 weeks of the receipt of that request.

+6. The Party Chairperson or, in his or her absence, the Vice Chairperson, presides over meetings of the Central Council.
+In the absence of both Party Chairperson and Vice-Chairperson, the members present shall appoint a person to preside over the meeting.

+7. The Central Council may make its own rules, which shall not contain anything inconsistent with this Constitution.
+The Council may permit persons who are not members to attend and speak, either at a specified meeting or at its meetings generally, subject to such conditions as the Council thinks fit.

+8. The Central Council shall report to every Party Conference on its activities and on the activities of the Policy Research Unit and of the Central Council committees.